Lease plans: no longer an option

-The following table shows a selection of 24-month Optus postpaid phone plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
+The following table shows a selection of month-to-month Optus postpaid phone plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 Device payments are not included.
 Use our comparison tool above to see plans from a range of other providers.

 |Brand||Features||Max Data**/billing period||Advertised Cost^^/billing period|

 min. cost $39 over one month plan period, plus any device repayments